premspal/sales-data-analysis-with-pandas/README.md

 # sales-data-analysis-with-pandas

+We First combine all monthly sales data into single all_data.csv file.

-We start by cleaning our data.
+Then, We start by cleaning our data.
 - Drop NaN values from DataFrame
 - Removing rows based on a condition
 - Change the type of columns (to_numeric, to_datetime, astype)